-- signing up to receive free information from HMG on child development and community resources in your area, - signing up to receive access to a free developmental screening tool called the Ages and Stages Questionnaire (ASQ) for each of your children-ages 5 and under, - authorizing the exchange of information, if permission is given below, for the child(ren) listed between

-HMG and the provider listed on this f form.
+- signing up to receive free information from HMG on child development and community resources in your area, - signing up to receive access to a free developmental screening tool called the Ages and Stages Questionnaire (ASQ) for each of your children-ages 5 and under, - authorizing the exchange of information, if permission is given below, for the child(ren) listed between HMG and the provider listed on this form.

-Provider's Information Provider Name (e.g. Agency, Center, Practice, School Name):

-Contact Person:

-Address: City: Zip Code:

-Provid Phone: Fax: Email:

-Parent or Guardian Name(s):

-Street: City: Zip Code:

-Phone: Email:

-ion Best time to contact: Between & anytime Best form of con ntact: - Phone - Email - Text

-Family's Information Please contact me in: English Spanish Other (including specific dialect):

-Child Name: a Male a Female

-Date of Birth: Premature? □ Yes □ No If yes, # f of weeks early:

-Concerns/Reason for Referral:

-Existing services and/or other referrals in progress:

-□ Ask me about my other children when you contact me.
+ation Provider Name (e.g. Agency, Center, Practice, School Name): nform Contact Person: Provider's Information Address: City: Zip Code: Provi Phone: Fax: Email: Parent or Guardian Name(s): Street: City: Zip Code: Phone: Emc ıil: n Best time to contact: Between & Anytime Best form of contact: Phone Email Text ormat Please contact me in: □ English □ Spanish □ Other (including specific dialect): Family's Information Child Name:  Male 🗆 Female Date of Birth: Premature?
+Concerns/Reason for Referral: Existing services and/or other referrals in progress: □ Ask me about my other children when you o □ Ask me about my other children when you contact me.

 By signing this form, I, the parent/legal guardian, authorize the release and use of the information above.
-I also give permission to Help Me Grow to maintain contact with the provider listed about the

-developmental and resource information provided to my family, so the provider can give us further
+I also give permission to Help Me Grow to maintain contact with the provider listed about the developmental and resource information provided to my family, so the provider can give us further support.